hamed-alaadi/AwesomeWM-config/README.md

 AwesomeWM config
-to user with de like gnome or xfce
+to use with de like gnome or xfce